 Exchange Managed Folders or Using Site Mailboxes

 Unfortunately all of the above have various limitations for non-SharePoint gurus.
-Frustrations include attachments being split off and saved separately, poor naming of the saved message files, messages saved in EML format (i.e. cannot be opened in certain versions of Outlook) and custom metadata not being prompted for immediately as the message is uploaded.
+Frustrations include attachments being split off and saved separately, poor naming of the saved message files, messages saved in incorrect format (i.e. cannot be opened in some versions of Outlook) and key metadata not being set automatically as well as no prompting for custom metadata.

 Better management of email communication is a key issue for many organizations, a number of vendors have developed add-on software that improves the out-of-the-box integration of Outlook and SharePoint.
 All of these add-ons let you drag-and-drop in Outlook to save an email message to SharePoint, in most cases with automatic capture of email attributes such as To, From, Subject, etc.